decaluwe/2D-porous-flux-model/README.md

 * Extremely flat
 * Porous
 * Mechanically strong/structurally supporting
-* Uniform species concentrations at the sample interface.
+* Uniform species concentrations at the sample interface

 ## Geometry
 The support being modeled has a two-layer structure: a structural layer (Si wafer with axial pores [i.e. 'pinholes'] etched through it), and a porous diffusion layer.
-The structural layer give mechanical strength and a flat surface, while the porous diffusion layer allows species to diffuse laterally so that the species concentrations are uniform by the time they reach the sample.
+The structural layer gives mechanical strength and a flat surface, while the porous diffusion layer allows species to diffuse laterally so that the species concentrations are uniform by the time they reach the sample.

 ## Simulation Domain
-The simulation is of the porous diffusion layer
+The simulation is of the porous diffusion layer.
 The pores are filled with air, and O2 is drawn out through the bottom boundary with a uniform and invariant flux that is calculated according to a user-input current density.
-The conversion assumes that a PEMFC fuel cell cathode exists at the bottom boundary, and the flux is equal to that neeeded to support the equivalent oxygen reduction reaction rate (written here as a global reaction):
+The conversion assumes that a PEMFC fuel cell cathode exists at the bottom boundary, and the flux is equal to that needed to support the equivalent oxygen reduction reaction rate (written here as a global reaction):

      O2 + 4 H(+) + 4 e(-) <--> 2 H2O